Frontier: Australia

 The term "frontier" was frequently used in colonial Australia in the meaning of country that borders the unknown or uncivilised, the boundary, border country, the borders of civilisation, or as the land that forms the furthest extent of what was frequently termed "the inside" or "settled" districts.
-The "outside" was another term frequently used in colonial Australia, this term seemingly covered not only the frontier but the districts beyond.
+The "outside" was another term frequently used in colonial Australia; this term covered not only the frontier but the districts beyond.
 Settlers at the frontier thus frequently referred to themselves as "the outsiders" or "outside residents" and to the area in which they lived as "the outside districts".
 At times one might hear the "frontier" described as "the outside borders".
-However the term "frontier districts" was seemingly used predominantly in the early Australian colonial newspapers whenever dealing with skirmishes between black and white in northern New South Wales and Queensland, and in newspaper reports from South Africa, whereas it was seemingly not so commonly used when dealing with affairs in Victoria, South Australia and southern New South Wales.
+However the term "frontier districts" was seemingly used predominantly in the early Australian colonial newspapers whenever dealing with skirmishes between black and white in northern New South Wales and Queensland, and in newspaper reports from South Africa, whereas it was seemingly not so commonly used when dealing with affairs in Victoria, South Australia, and southern New South Wales.
 The use of the word "frontier" was thus frequently connected to descriptions of frontier violence, as in a letter printed in the Sydney Morning Herald in December 1850 which described murder and carnage at the northern frontier and calling for the protection of the settlers saying: "...nothing but a strong body of Native Police will restore and keep order in the frontier districts, and as the squatters are taxed for the purpose of such protection".

+Brazil

+Sertão

+Lampião's outlaw band, wearing traditional sertanejo attire.
+The mythology built on the image of cangaceiros defines Brazil's view of the Sertão as a frontier.

+Early Portuguese colonization of South America concentrated near the sea, being described by friar Vicente do Salvador as "crabs hugging the coast".
+As a result, Brazilian colonists developed their own idea of the continental hinterland as the Sertão, a massive and mysterious frontier thought to be either void of human life or plagued by indigenous raids, while tantalizingly full of untapped resources.
+With the coast dominated by sugar plantations in the 17th century, colonists known as Sertanejos expanded cattle raising into the interior of the Northeast through a series of wars against the native peoples known as the Barbarian Wars.
+The conquered area, roughly equal to the entire Caatinga biome, became a hub for Brazilian cattle raising and cotton production.
+After the Brazilian Great Drought of 1877–1878, the area became known for government mismanagement and violent outlaws that created the modern frontier mythology of the Cangaço.